carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 During the Dispatch stage, instructions are picked in program order from a queue of already decoded instructions, and dispatched in groups to the hardware schedulers.
-The dispatch logic is implemented by class DispatchUnit in file Dispatch.h.
+The dispatch logic is implemented by class DispatchStage in file DispatchStage.h.

-The size of a dispatch group depends on the availability of hardware resources, and it cannot exceed the value of field 'DispatchWidth' in class DispatchUnit.
+The size of a dispatch group depends on the availability of hardware resources, and it cannot exceed the value of field 'DispatchWidth' in class DispatchStage.
 Note that field DispatchWidth defaults to the value of field 'IssueWidth' from the scheduling model.